 Our commitment to safety begins at the highest level of our organization.
-In 2001, we formed a Corporate HSE Steering Committee, which meets bi-weekly and comprises our CEO, COO, senior vice presidents, and vice presidents.
+In 2001, we formed a Corporate HSE Steering Committee, which meets bi-weekly and includes our CEO, COO, senior vice presidents and vice presidents.
 This is the foundation of our HSE processes and associated culture.

 Our vision of operational safety continues to evolve today.
 We focus not only on high-potential incidents, but also the routine activities that pose risk in our daily operations.
 The Corporate HSE Steering Committee solicits safety-related feedback, no matter the level of severity.

 In 2015, we codified a set of common HSE practices, and how to reduce risk, in what we call our Life Saving Rules.
 These rules were developed based on a two-year review of our high-hazard tasks and associated incidents.
 We reviewed incidents that resulted in a range of consequences, from days away from work (DAFW) to no consequence.
 We not only took a deep dive into incidents that had the potential for fatality or DAFW, but we also looked closely at incidents that required medical attention or first aid, near-hit cases and unsafe behavior.

 Working at Height